TheSection6/TheSection6/README.md

 <------------->

 -Just Another repo.
 + Dionisis Here.
-New to git. i study as software developer . im learning and evolving...
+New to git.